jeffbrennan/ampere/README.md

 to use the CLI:

+uv steps:

+1. create a virtual env via `uv venv`
+2. add the package to the virtual env via `uv add ampere-meter`
+3. see available cli commands via `uv run ampere --help` or `source .venv/bin/activate && ampere --help`

+pip steps:

-1. clone the repository
+1. install the package via `pip install ampere-meter`
-2. `uv run ampere --help` to see available cli commands
+2. see available cli commands via `ampere --help`

 [WIP] to use the web application: